francopasseggi/vemo-challenge/README.md

    ```

    This command will first apply any pending migrations and then start the Django development server on port 8000.

+   If no user exists in the database, an admin user will be created with the following credentials:

+   - Username: admin
+   - Email: admin@example.com
+   - Password: admin

 3. **Access the application**: